New physics effects on quantum coherence in neutrino oscillations: Conclusions

 \section{Conclusions}

-In this work we study the impact of new physics on coherence embedded in the system of oscillating neutrinos.
-The non-standard interaction effects on coherence are incorporated in a model-independent way within the framework of effective field theory where higher dimensional operators are added to the SM Lagrangian.
-Here we restrict our analysis to dimension-6 operators.
-Recently, a global analysis of all relevant neutrino oscillation data in the presence of non-standard interaction was performed in \cite{Esteban3}.
-This analysis included constraints from $\nu_e$ and $\bar{\nu}_e$ appearance data from T2K and NO$\nu$A due to which the allowed non-standard interaction parameter space is now different for normal and inverted mass orderings.
-Further, it was observed that two scenarios, LMA-LIGHT solution with normal ordering and LMA-DARK solution with inverted ordering, provide a good fit to all data.
-In the DUNE experimental set-up, we find that the first solution marginally decreases the value of coherence parameter in comparison to the SM.
-For the LMA-DARK solution with inverted ordering, the coherence in the system is enhanced around $E \approx 4$ GeV, the energy corresponding to maximum neutrino flux at DUNE, for almost all values of $CP$ violating phase.
+In this work we study the impact of new physics on quantum coherence in the system of oscillating neutrinos.
+Quantum coherence quantifies the quantumness embedded in the system and is considered to be a resource theoretical tool which can be utilized in quantum algorithms and quantum channel discrimination.
+Further, it is intrinsically related to several witnesses of non-classicality.
+The NSI effects on coherence are incorporated in a model-independent way using the formalism of effective Lagrangian where higher dimensional operators have been added.
+Recently, a global analysis of all relevant neutrino oscillation data in the presence of NSI was performed in \cite{Esteban3}.
+This analysis included constraints from $\nu_e$ and $\bar{\nu}_e$ appearance data from T2K and NO$\nu$A due to which the allowed NSI parameter space is now different for normal and inverted mass orderings.
+Further, it was observed that two scenarios, LMA-Light solution with normal ordering and LMA-Dark solution with inverted ordering, provide a good fit to all data.
+Using these inputs, we analyse new physics effects in the context of DUNE experimental setup ($L = 1300$ km \& $E = 1 - 10$ GeV).
+Specific results include the following: \begin{itemize} \item The LMA-Light solution with normal ordering decreases the value of coherence parameter in comparison to the SM with normal ordering.

+\item For the LMA-Dark solution with inverted ordering, the coherence in the system is enhanced in comparison to the case of SM with inverted ordering for $E \approx 4$ GeV, the energy corresponding to maximum neutrino flux at DUNE, for almost all values of $CP$ violating phase.

+\item Neutrinos can maintain large coherence over macroscopic distances in case of both SM and NSI.
+However, the oscillating system of three flavours of neutrinos would never reach its maximum value $\chi = 2$ in the context of DUNE experiment.

+\item A small change in probabilities due to NSI effects can trigger relatively large alteration in the coherence inherent in the neutrino-system.

+\end{itemize} In summary, we find that for inverted ordering, NSI effects can facilitate quantum information tasks owing to increase in coherence whereas for normal ordering, new physics effects can decrease the coherence.
+Moreover, as quantum coherence is related to various measures of quantum correlations viz. entanglement and non-locality, it would be worth re-examining studies related to these observables in the presence of new physics as a small change in neutrino transition probabilities can greatly revise the coherence, in other words the quantumness of the system.
+The methodology given in this work can be implemented for such studies.